 What type of mortgage do you have?

-In the UK if your buying a property to live in this is treated differently compared to buying to invest, from a mortgage point of view (also from a tax point of view).
+In the UK if your buying a property to live in this is treated differently compared to buying to invest; from a mortgage point of view (also from a tax point of view).
 In the UK a buy-to-let mortgage (investment mortgage) is different from a principal place of residence mortgage (your home).
 In fact there is no real difference in the actual mortgage contract except some minor wording and usually a higher interest rate for buy-to-let.

 To my knowledge there is no such thing as a mortgage for owners who live in their homes but rent out rooms (to lodgers or other short term paying guests).
 It has been suggested to me that mortgage providers are willing to give permission for paying guests if you ask for it, bus of course asking risks refusal and will undoubtably raise suspicion.
 Most hosts I assume prefer to keep quiet.

-Although taking in paying guests is not new the internet and the Airbnb platform has certainly increased it like never before.
+Although taking in paying guests is nothing new the internet and the Airbnb platform has certainly increased it like never before.
 I suspect most mortgage providers have not yet fully developed how to deal with this phenomenon.

 Airbnb guests do not constitute a tenancy